quasarframework/quasar/docs/src/pages/start/upgrade-guide.md

 import { useFormChild } from 'quasar'

 useFormChild ({
-  validate,     // Function returning a Boolean requiresQForm // Boolean -> if "true" and your component
+  validate,     // Function returning a Boolean (or a Promise resolving to a Boolean) requiresQForm // Boolean -> if "true" and your component
                 //   is not wrapped by QForm it then displays
                 //   an error message